-Where all the film critics gone worries an FB buddy, citing the herd mentality that seems to come upon other wise smart folks when they uniformly declare suspect films as "masterpieces".
-I see his point, that sometimes we who love the craft and honest appraisal of films-as-art as well as entertainment have reason to be dismayed when the judges seem to going from being a Greek chorus committed to telling the truth to a delusional protagonist to a peanut gallery.
+Where have all the film critics gone worries a Facebook buddy, citing the herd mentality that seems to come upon otherwise smart folks when they uniformly declare suspect films as "masterpieces".
+I see his point, that sometimes we who love the craft and honest appraisal of films-as-art as well as entertainment have reason to be dismayed when the judges seem to go from being a Greek chorus committed to telling the truth to a delusional protagonist to a peanut gallery.
 Time was when if you wanted to read film critics in different cities around the country, you went to the library and read the out of town papers they might be subscribing to.
-Now, of course, we have the internet, and every is available, every professional critic nearly, not to mention every blogger, content writer, and social media sycophant.
+Now, of course, we have the internet, and each is available, every professional critic nearly, not to mention every blogger, content writer, and social media sycophant.
 It seems, indeed, that everyone who's review can be used in a promotion has read the same marching orders and commits to keeping the fix in place.
-Honestly, though, I am wondering how much of this is perception, as the sheer glut and easy access to endless reviews makes it seem that that unseen hands are controlling the puppet strings.
+Honestly, though, I am wondering how much of this is perception, as the sheer glut and easy access to endless reviews make it seem that that unseen hands are controlling the puppet strings.
 Really, was there ever a glory day when working critics, as a whole, had amazingly unique and significantly insightful thing s to say about Hollywood fare.